AkaiKoinzell/GolfCaddy/README.md

 - **profile1.html** – manage your personal profile information stored in Firestore.
 - **round.html** – display the details of a saved round.

-The course definitions used by the round entry page are stored in `courses.js`; you can customise this file with your own course data.
+- **admin.html** – create or edit course definitions stored in Firestore.

+Course definitions are now stored in a Firestore collection and can be managed through **admin.html**.